 L-227.
-RESETTING THE GROUND RELAY
+GROUND RELAY

-If the ground relay trips, it may be reset.
-If ground relay trips 3 times within a 30 minute period, the locomotive must be isolated.

-On locomotives equipped with automatic ground relay resetting devices, a reset lockout is provided to prevent reset after ground relay trips 3 times.
+- (a) If the ground relay trips, it may be reset.
+If ground relay trips 3 times within a 30 minute period, the locomotive must be isolated. - (b) On locomotives equipped with automatic ground relay resetting devices, a reset lockout is provided to prevent reset after ground relay trips 3 times.
 When this occurs, the device must be reset by maintenance personnel.
-With locomotives equipped with traction motor cut outs, the locomotive need not be isolated until ground relay trips 2 additional times after all traction motor cut out positions have been tried.

-The tripping of a ground relay must be reported in the LCDI System, identifying the locomotive on which the ground relay tripped, the location on the road where tripping occurred, the approximate speed at the time and the operation should also be reported.
+With locomotives equipped with traction motor cut outs, the locomotive need not be isolated until ground relay trips 2 additional times after all traction motor cut out positions have been tried. - (c) The tripping of a ground relay must be reported to the Mechanical Operations Center (MOC), identifying the locomotive on which the ground relay tripped, the location on the road where tripping occurred, the approximate speed at the time and the operation should also be reported. - (d) Under no circumstances should the ground relay cut out switch be opened without first obtaining approval from the the Mechanical Operations Center (MOC).